LyndalSpirit/viper/README.md

 # viper
-A  world game Based on the script written by Lyndal Spirit using UE for develoment.
+A world game based on the movie / game script written by Lyndal Spirit, Dreaming DaVinci Publishing.
+We will be using mainly UE, Autodesk 3Dmax for game / animation develoment.